 The Women's Columbia Saturday Trail Stretch

 combine affordability with high performance.
-Our experts loved their comfortable material and flattering, tapered fit, as well as their articulated knees, which gave good mobility.
+Our experts loved their comfortable material and flattering, tapered fit, as well as their articulated knees, which gave us good mobility.
 These pants are breathable and will resist a light rain.
 They are UPF 50+ rated, and they roll up and secure to a crop length.
-The sizing tends to run small, so you'll want to size up.
 Best of all, they cost $20-30 less than other pairs in this review.
 Columbia also makes a convertible version, the Saturday II, which convert to shorts with a 10-inch inseam.

 Read full review: Columbia Saturday Trail Stretch - Women's

 Stretchy fabric moves with you

 Pants stretch out a bit during the day

 If you've been looking for a cozy pair of technical pants that you can hike a trail in, scramble up a boulder, stretch out on a yoga mat, and still look put together enough to stop by the grocery store on the way home, the Mountain Hardwear Dynama

 is the pair for you.
 The material on the Dynama

 is buttery soft and very stretchy, and we loved doing just about everything in them.
 They are breathable as well, thanks to the thin material, but that also makes them more of a warm weather pant than a cool weather one.
 Best of all, Mountain Hardwear